Nephren17/multiagent_lowrankctrl/readme.md

-# A Low Rank Approach to Minimize Output Feedback Multi-Agent System
+# Safe Control of Multi-Agent Systems with Minimal Communication

 ## Setup